s074/iptv-webapp/README.md

 http.server`, GitHub Pages, Cloudflare Pages, …).
 No proxy or backend is required: all logic runs in the browser and talks directly to your Xtream Codes API or M3u playlist.

-**Serve it over plain HTTP, not HTTPS.** Xtream providers are almost always HTTP-only, and browsers block HTTPS pages from calling HTTP APIs (mixed-content blocking) , an HTTPS-hosted copy cannot reach an HTTP-only provider at all.
-If you must use HTTPS, your provider URL must also be HTTPS.
+**Serve it over plain HTTP, not HTTPS.** Xtream API backends are almost always HTTP-only, and browsers block HTTPS pages from calling HTTP APIs (mixed-content blocking) , an HTTPS-hosted copy cannot reach an HTTP-only backend at all.
+If you must use HTTPS, your URL must also be HTTPS.
 Client-side routing means unknown paths should rewrite to `index.html` (e.g. nginx `try_files $uri /index.html`).